Change in the Making

 Exploring change in the third sector

-Organised by the Third Sector Research Centre's 'Change in the Making' research study team, in partnership with NAVCA (National Association for Voluntary and Community Action), Voluntary Action Rotherham and Voluntary Action Sheffield.
+Towards the end of 2017, the Third Sector Research Centre's 'Change in the Making' research study team, worked in partnership with NAVCA (National Association for Voluntary and Community Action), Voluntary Action Rotherham and Voluntary Action Sheffield to organise an interactive workshop exploring different sources of evidence on change in the voluntary sector.
+The workshop was aimed at practitioners within the voluntary and community sector.
+We have produced a short report summarising the day.
+Embedded within it are the presentations.